 Starting in the late 1990s, China began monitoring and censoring the internet within its borders.
 That first decade of internet censorship flew mostly under the radar.

-Everything changed in 2009, however.
-For a number of different reasons (and due to a number of different incidents), the Chinese government began to feel threatened by the free access to information for its citizens, particularly social media platforms.
+Everything changed in 2009.
+For a number of different reasons, and due to a number of different incidents, the Chinese government began to feel threatened by the free access to information for its citizens, particularly with western social media platforms.

 I remember the days when I had a Blogspot blog in China.
 Email was sent freely through Gmail in China.
 I even read the Wall Street Journal in China.

 In order to do any of these things, I am now forced to use a VPN (in my experience, ExpressVPN has been consistently reliable in China).

 So as you plan your travels, your move or a business trip to China, it’s good to have an understanding of the blocked websites in China as well as the blocked apps in China.
 Below, I’d like to walk you through the list, followed by my personal tips from having survived and done business in China all these years.

 Index of Blocked Websites and Apps in China